Blog

 Whether the problem is simple or complex, there are a few best practices you can employ to ensure you address the notices in a manner that will remedy the problem quickly.

 IRS notices are often short, but if you look carefully, the notice will list everything you need to do, including how and when to respond.
-To interpret the letter, you may need to compare the IRS’s information with your client’s filed return, so make sure you have a copy of that return handy.
+To interpret the letter: you may need to compare the IRS’s information with your filed return, so make sure you have a copy of that return handy.

 Not all notices require a response, but if you are required to reply to the notice, do so in writing; the IRS won’t be able to make changes over the phone.
 The IRS usually says that they will respond to your formal, written response within 30 days.